mkrygeri/eks-kappa-lab/README.md

 - Git in order to clone repos to deploy into your cluster
 - Basic understanding of Kubernetes terms e.g. Containers, Pods, namespaces, deployments, daemonsets etc..
 - Spoof access or an account to log into kentikaz23 in  US prod (contact Ted or Mike K if you do not have one of these)
 - You should have a config file that was emailed to you.
-This wil allow you to access yur cluster.
+This will allow you to access your cluster.

 what you DON'T need:
 - Access to the AWS infra